-The primary problem is given a physical page, we need to find the processes that map to it.
-Given a physical page's address, we have already seen how to map it to a struct page in Section 6.2.3.
-A straightforward solution appears to be that we store a list of processes (task_structs) within each struct page.
+Given a physical page, we need to find the processes that have mappings for it.
+Given the physical address, we have already seen how to map it to a struct page in Section 6.2.3.
+A straightforward solution appears to be that we store a list of processes (task\structs) within each struct page.
 This is a bad idea because there is no limit on the number of processes that can map to a page.
 We thus need to store the list of processes in a linked list.
 However, it is possible that a lot of space is wasted because numerous pages may be shared in an identical manner.
 We will end up creating many copies of the same linked list.

 Moreover, many a time there is a requirement to apply a common policy to a group of pages.
 For example, we may want all the pages to have a given access permission.
 Given that we are proposing to treat each page independently, this is bound to be quite difficult.
-Let us thus create a version 2 of this idea.
-Instead of having a linked list associated with each struct page, let us add a pointer to a vma (vm area structure) in each page.
-In this case, accessing the vma that contains a page is quite easy.
-The common policy and access permissions can be stored in the vma (as they currently are).
+We thus have two problems at hand.